-I picked up Gillespie and I by Jane Harris in an airport bookshop hoping it would keep me so engrossed I wouldn’t notice the length of the flight.
-It seemed it would tick all the boxes – historical setting, a sense of mystery and it came from the pen of an author whose name I kept hearing though I had never read nothing by Jane Harris myself.
+I picked up Gillespie and I by Jane Harris in an airport bookshop, hoping it would keep me so engrossed I wouldn’t notice the length of the flight.
+I thought ticked two of the right boxes: nineteenth-century setting and a sense of mystery

 The period atmosphere was convincing.
 Harriet’s recollections of the past come with lots of detail about houses, dresses, domestic routines as well as the atmosphere of the exhibition ground.
 Unlike many other novels with historical settings, Harris’ manages to avoid dialogue that feels flat and clunky with anachronisms.

 The key to this novel however lies not in what we are told but more in what we are not told.
 First person narrators in novels are frequently unreliable witnesses or interpreters.
 Harriet Baxter isn’t simply unreliable, she is a master of deception.

 She portrays herself as a generous-hearted person yet is prone to make waspish comments about the other women in the Gillespie household.
 She believes herself to be uniquely positioned to tell the truth about the unrecognised genius of Ned Gillespie.

 It would appear that I am to be the first to write a book on Gillespie.
 Who, if not me, was dealt that hand?
 Indeed, one might say, who else is left to tell the tale?
 Ned Gillespie: artist, innovator, and forgotten genius; my dear friend and soul mate.

 She also claims to have privileged insight into the man’s character and his artistic prowess.

 I learned to understand Ned – not simply through what he said – but also through his merest glance.
 So profound was our rapport that I was, on occasion, the first to behold his completed paintings, sometimes before his wife Annie had cast her gaze upon them.